max298/StarRupture-Docker/README.md

 # once you're logged in, you can CTRL+C and start the server using compose
 sudo docker compose up -d
 ```

+### Environment

+I couldn't find any parameters to configure the server itself, so there are only two environment variables:
+- `STEAMAPPID` (default 4225260) - the app-id of the server from steam.
+Will be used to download the game data
+- `username` - a valid steam user which has a valid license to download the server from steam